 Twestival Local 2011 was able to raise $565,000 for local charities around the world – all through the power of social media.

-If you’re interested in social media for nonprofits, check out these popular posts from this blog:
+If you’re interested in social media for nonprofits, check out this popular post from this blog:

 Social Media and Education: The Singapore Management University